qwertie/GraphingCalculator/Readme.md

 Another issue is that LES has an unlimited number of operators, but the precedence of each one is fixed based on the text of the operator.
 For example you could write `x *+ y`, and `*+` would be a new operator with the same precedence as `*`.
 In the graphing calculator this is a nuisance, because when you write `x*-sin(x)`, `*-` is seen as one operator, not two.
 The calculator solves this problem by inserting spaces where appropriate (`Regex.Replace(text, @"([-+*/%^&*|<>=?.])([-~!+])", "$1 $2")`).

+One nice thing about LES is that it supports attributes (which are like Java annotations or C# attributes).
+You can use attributes to configure the appearance of the output.

 LES parses into [Loyc trees](http://loyc.net/loyc-trees), a universal representation for syntax trees.
-The [Enhanced C#](http://ecsharp.net) language uses the same representation, by the way.
+This happens to be the same representation used by the [Enhanced C#](http://ecsharp.net) programming language.

 Key features
 ------------